OohDark30/ecs-email-alerting/configuration/README.md

-# ecs-smtp-alerting configuration
+# ecs-email-alerting configuration
 ----------------------------------------------------------------------------------------------
-ecs-smtp-alerting is a PYTHON based script that monitors for alerts from DELL EMC's Elastic Cloud Storage (ECS) Product and sends emails via SMTP with alert information
+ecs-email-alerting is a PYTHON based script that monitors for alerts from DELL EMC's Elastic Cloud Storage (ECS) Product and sends emails via SMTP with alert information

-ecs-smtp-alerting utilizes the ECS Managment REST API's to gather alert data from ECS which is then stored locally for subsequent SMTP email processing.
+ecs-email-alerting utilizes the ECS Managment REST API's to gather alert data from ECS which is then stored locally for subsequent SMTP email processing.

 We've provided two sample configuration files:

-- ecs_smtp_alert_configuration.sample: Change file suffix from .sample to .json and configure as needed This contains the tool configuration for ECS, database, and SMTP connections as well as logging level, etc.
+- ecs_email_alert_configuration.sample: Change file suffix from .sample to .json and configure as needed This contains the tool configuration for ECS, database, and SMTP connections as well as logging level, etc.

   Here is the sample configuration: